PsykeDady/TagSH/README.md

 - you can't tag with same tag two different directory with same name (but you can name it differently!)

 OTHER TRICKS:
-- to delete unwanted tag, you can go to directory `$HOME/.tag` and delete dir named with tag
-- to rename tag, move its directory
+- to rename tag, you can go to directory `$HOME/.tag` and rename its directory
-- to delete association, go into directory `$HOME/.tag/tagname` and delete dir you want to unassociate
+- to rename association, go into directory `$HOME/.tag/tagname` and rename file

 EXAMPLES:
 - link directory `/home/yourname/workspace/java` with tag **javacodes** under *wjava* name: